History of chess engines: Engines constantly beating humans (2000s–current)

 Kasparov's defeat marked the end of a time when the best humans could beat the engines.
 Money continued to flow into chess computing and the industry flourished, not without controversy however.
 In 2011, the four time reigning champion engine Rybka, was disqualified from the World Computer Chess Championship for code plagiarism.
 New competitions sprang up, with the Top Chess Engine Championship being founded in 2010 with a stronger emphasis on automated play, longer games, and allowing stronger hardware.

 Up until the late 2010s the world of chess computing was advancing slowly, but the progress remained consistent and the engines stronger than ever.
 That was until 2017 when a team of programmers at Google company DeepMind released a new type of engine, AlphaZero.

 Rise of neural networks

 At the end of 2017 engineers at DeepMind released an engine named AlphaZero, using a neural network for its analysis, a new approach that had not been used before.
 While previous engines had relied on searching through trees and evaluating positions using handcrafted algorithms, AlphaZero relied on a neural network for its analysis, learning chess on its own by playing games against itself.
 In a 100 game match against the current strongest engine Stockfish, AlphaZero won 28 games and tied the remaining 72.
-By many, AlphaZero was considered a breakthrough for chess computing and for Artificial Intelligence in general.
+To many, AlphaZero was considered a breakthrough for chess computing and for Artificial Intelligence in general.

 Since 2017, the presence of neural networks in the worlds top chess engines has grown.
 All top engines nowadays, Leela Chess Zero, Stockfish, and Komodo include neural networks in their evaluation function.
 Yet the deep reinforcement learning used for AlphaZero remains uncommon in top engines.